Artificial intelligence software solutions are deceptive.

 What they asked for outside of the traditional training was a very specific knowledge transfer from us to them.

 Sounds fairly straightforward, but there was a stroke of genius there.
-With an understanding of how to work within our software platform, they asked us to spend exactly one week in an intensive build-out of their first model (our software is a data integration platform, so models represent data that needs to be extracted).
+With an understanding of how to work within our software platform, they asked us to spend exactly one week in an intensive build-out of their first model.

 Because we’ve built thousands of models, they knew we’d help them avoid common newbie mistakes by starting them off in the right direction.